Maqbool Bhat

-Maqbool Bhat (18 February 1938 - 11 February 1984) was a Kashmiri separatist, who went to Pakistan and founded the National Liberation Front (NLF), which was a precursor to the present day Jammu Kashmir Liberation Front (JKLF).
-He is called the "Father of the Nation of Kashmir(Baba-e-Qaum)" by the locals.
+Maqbool Bhat (18 February 1938 – 11 February 1984) was a Kashmiri separatist, who founded the National Liberation Front (NLF), which was a precursor to the present day Jammu Kashmir Liberation Front (JKLF).
+He is called the "Father of the Nation of Kashmir (Baba-e-Qaum)” by the locals.
 (Note: The Jammu Kashmir Liberation Front was founded in Birmingham, UK in 1977, where Maqbool Bhat was clearly not present.
 But it was an ideological successor to the National Liberation Front and, so, sometimes identified with it.
 The NLF was also referred to as "Kashmir National Liberation Front" (Snedden, Kashmir: The Unwritten History 2013) and the JKLF was often called "Kashmir Liberation Front".
-In any case, Maqbool Bhat is often regarded as a co-founder of the JKLF.).
+In any case, Maqbool Bhat is often regarded as a co-founder of the JKLF.)
 He was arrested and sentenced to a double death sentence.
-He was hanged on 11 February 1984 in Tihar Jail in Delhi.
+He was executed by hanging on 11 February 1984 in Tihar Jail in Delhi.